nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 7.2.10 List department headcount: `ldhc`

 List all employees present in the given department on a given date.
+The department window will display only the given department and the leave window will display only the given date.

 Format: `ldhc n/DEPARTMENT_NAME [d/DATE]`
 * If the date is not specified, employees present on the current date of inputting